Night Sweats

 Night Sweats in Men Treatment

-For men, I encourage you to not shy away from remedies often directed at women but just as practical for men.
+For men, I encourage you to not shy away from remedies often directed at women that can be just as practical for men.
 Don’t feel too manly about sipping chamomile iced tea before you go to bed and don’t be stubborn about trying some moisture wicking pajamas.

 Menopause Night Sweats Treatment

-The problem with drugs is that they often evoke side-effects which may ultimately exacerbate your night sweats or hot flashes.
+The problem with drugs is that they often evoke side-effects which may ultimately exacerbate your night sweats or hot flashes, or cause other problems.
 For example, the night sweats Zoloft can cause are not unlike the night sweats alcohol provokes.
 I don’t mean to sound too anti-drug — my doctor friends wouldn’t approve — but I do suggest taking a safe, natural and simple approach to treating your night sweats before you bring out the big guns.
+For more on this specific matter, read Menopause Night Sweats Treatment.

-I will write pages on each of these devices in the near future, but I wanted to at least introduce you to these three clever products that may be worth your money if you’re serious about your night sweats treatment.
-Unlike some sketchy herbal remedies out there, these are practical common sense solutions to over heating in the night.
-If you can manage, I encourage you to use the three together for maximum relief:
+I will write pages on each of these devices in the near future, but I wanted to at least introduce you to these four clever products that may be worth your money if you’re serious about your night sweats treatment.
+Unlike some unconfirmed herbal remedies out there, these are practical common sense solutions to over heating in the night.
+If you can manage, I encourage you to use the four together for maximum relief:

 The Chillow